flymaxty/Max_Template/README.md

-# Max_Template
+# Project Template
-This is a cmake project template
+This is a cmake project template with git version